TahianSylvain/TahianSylvain/README.md

 - 👋 Hi, I’m @TahianSylvain
 - 👀 I’m interested in World of technologies & sciences
-- 🌱 I’m currently learning ML/DL
+- 🌱 I’m currently learning ML/DL and IOT
 - 💞️ I’m looking to collaborate on Linkedin
 - 📫 How to reach me ?
 U can contact me at ranjalahyandrytahianasylvain@gmail.com